BitBagCommerce/SyliusImojePlugin/README.md

 ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

 And now, we can configure our payment method in admin panel
-* first we need write some gateway code for example "ing_code" and add position, for egzample 1
+* first we need to add gateway code for example "ing_code" and set position

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configuration gateway we need to go to our imoje account and login there.
-After that we have a administration panel
+* To configure gateway we need to go to imoje account and log in to an administration panel

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)
-* Now we need to go for MerchantId, ServiceID and ShopKey.
-So we need go to "Settings" and after go to "data for integration", and there is our data
+* Now we need to get MerchantId, ServiceID and ShopKey.
+So go to "Settings" -> "Data for integration", and there is our data

   ![Screenshot showing payment method config in admin](doc/data_integration.png)
 * We also need authorization token, so we need to go to:
   Settings->Api Keys.
-And to our action.
+And click on your api key.
 There is our authorization token

   ![Screenshot showing payment method config in admin](doc/api_keys.png)

   ![Screenshot showing payment method config in admin](doc/token.png)
-* Also, we need write path for our webhooks.
-So write your shop url and paste "/payment/ing/webhook".
-Like in screen bellow
+* Also, we need to configure path to our webhooks , just write your shop url followed by /payment/ing/webhook

   ![Screenshot showing payment method config in admin](doc/webhook.png)
-* Now we need paste url in our admin panel for production and sandbox gateway
+* Now we need to add url in admin panel for production gateway

 ```
 https://sandbox.api.imoje.pl/v1/merchant
 ```
-or
+* And sandbox gateway
 ```
 https://api.imoje.pl/v1/merchant
 ```

 * And now, we can choose witch payment by link we want.
-After that we need add name for out gateway and click "create"
+After that we need add name for our gateway and click "create"

   ![Screenshot showing payment method config in admin](doc/finish.png)